 --Danniel Schoonebeek, author of Trébuchet , selected as a winner of the 2015 National Poetry Series

-Look Out Animal (Vegetarian Alcoholic Press, 2018) is now up for pre-order here.
-Due to manifest in the physical realm on June 14th, 2018.
+Look Out Animal (Vegetarian Alcoholic Press, 2018) is now available here.